 Although rule change is expected before the end of 2020, the US government is already including CMMC language in some contracts, according to Katie Arrington who is leading the CMMC initiative within the DoD Office of the Under Secretary of Defense for Acquisition and Sustainment.
 Ms Arrington has citied the example of the General Services Administration’s (GSA) contract for its STARS III program — posted in July — that stipulated that GSA “reserved the right” to have CMMC implemented in future task orders.
 This aligns with wider thinking around CMMC – that whilst DoD might be leading the effort and acting as the first adopter, CMMC is likely to be embraced by other US government agencies, and potentially even the private sector.

-As we move closer to the next phase of the CMMC program, greater attention will now be focused on establishing baseline assessments of compliance with the framework and beginning to prepare for official audits.
+As we move closer to the next phase of the CMMC program, greater attention will now be focused on establishing baseline assessments of compliance with the framework and beginning to prepare for official assessments.
 At Titania, we continue to track developments related to CMMC and build partnerships with those organizations seeking to provide CMMC services – whether as one of the CMMC Third Party Assessor Organization (C3PAO) or a Registered Provider Organization (RPO).
-Using Titania software, C3PAOs, RPOs or internal network security teams can assess their network devices for compliance with 33 of the CMMC Security Practices across the following eight Domains:
+Using Titania software, C3PAOs, RPOs or internal network security teams can assess their network devices for compliance with 33 of the CMMC Network Device Security Practices across the following eight Domains:

 •Access Controls (AC)